IRCAD/sight/libs/ui/qt/README.md

 # sight::ui::qt

-Contains all needed interfaces, helper classes and ressources to build a Qt interface.
+Contains all needed interfaces, helper classes and resources to build a Qt interface.

 ## Files